 International students must self-certify as to successful completion of the equivalent of Grade 12 in a U.S. secondary school and provide evidence of successful completion of a program considered to be equivalent to an accredited high school diploma or GED certificate.
+You must submit original transcripts or officially certified copies from secondary and post-secondary schools attended.
 Your international academic transcript must be evaluated and certified by a National Association of Credential Evaluation Services member organization.
 Please request that the certifying organization's report be sent directly to the Registrar at Waldorf University.